aaltsys/doc-newwares/documents/02_transactions.rst

 .. image:: _images/lines-3-detail.png

 .. tip::
-   There seem to be two entry procedures for lines, but actually:
+   What seems to be two entry procedures for lines, one for mixed units and another for uniform pallets, is actually just variants of one procedure:

    *  Entering two consecutive content lines with the same **UnitID** will trigger a question, "Do these entries belong to the same unit?
 (Yes/no)."
       Answering "Yes" will create the parent unit line and update the child